 Farmingdale Remembers is the Summit's annual observance commemorating the tragic events of September 11, 2001.
 It is held each year at the 9/11 Memorial at the Farmingdale Public Library located at 116 Merritts Road in Farmingdale.

-The Summit urges all residents of the community to participate in the brief ceremony to honor and remember those who perished, to pay tribute to those who served so unselfishly in the recovery operation, and to show our continued support for all those who were affected by the events of 9/11/01.
+We honor and remember those who perished, to pay tribute to those who served so unselfishly in the recovery operation, and to show our continued support for all those who were affected by the events of 9/11/01.

 9/11 Memorial Dedication Address Two towers stood like beacons in the night; Two towers stood as symbols of power and might.